 The following link should open a PDF file containing the 2019 field trip schedule.
 (The list does not include three field trips that took place before this list was finalized.)
 The schedule is presented again as text after the link.

 Sierra Foothills Chapter

 For all field trips: bring lunch, water, sunscreen and appropriate clothing and footwear.
 Hiking level varies with each trip.
+Check the trip description for the need to RSVP.
 Your trip will be enhanced by bringing field guides and magnifying lenses, although these are optional.
 Carpooling is encouraged.
 Call ahead if the weather looks iffy.
-Check http://www.twitter.com/SIE_CNPS for updates.
 Our field trips are open to everyone.
 Bring a friend or two.
 It is Chapter policy that pets are not allowed on our field trips.
 We appreciate everyone’s adherence to this policy.

 ARCHIVED FIELD TRIP SCHEDULES FROM PREVIOUS YEARS